-Fullest clinical report of Saudi MERS points to important differences with SARS cases to dateJuly 25th, 2013 in Diseases, Conditions, Syndromes /
+Fullest clinical report of Saudi MERS points to important differences with SARS cases to dateJuly 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The new research, published in The Lancet Infectious Diseases, also reveals some important differences with severe acute respiratory syndrome (SARS).